lateralblast/modest.archived/README.md

 - An environment for quickly deploying servers in a Datacenter or testlab via cross-over cable

-A good place to get started is the [Usage](https://github.com/lateralblast/modest/wiki/3.-Usage) page which includes a section on getting started.
+A good place to get started is the [Usage](https://github.com/lateralblast/modest/wiki/3.-Usage) Wiki page which includes a section on getting started.

 Background
 ----------